Briony McRoberts: Career

 On television, she played Tessa Kilpin in "No Stone", the 57th episode of The Professionals, and appeared in television programmes including The Bill, EastEnders, Taggart, The Crezz and Diamonds.
-She had a regular role as Lady Laird Sam Hagan in the Scottish soap Take the High Road for STV from 1990 to 1999.
 In 1976, she played Wendy Darling in a musical adaptation of J. M. Barrie's Peter Pan starring Mia Farrow and Danny Kaye on NBC's Hallmark Hall of Fame.
 In film, she played Margo Fassbender in The Pink Panther Strikes Again (1976) and Ann Underwood in the horror film Edge of Sanity (1989).

+She had a regular role as Lady Laird Sam Hagan in the Scottish soap Take the High Road for STV from 1991 to 2000.
+From 2000 to 2004 played Lavinia "Gestapo Lil" McScrew on Harry and the Wrinklies.

 On stage, she made many appearances in the West End and the regions including playing Wendy Darling in J.M.
 Barrie's Peter Pan at the Shaftesbury Theatre in 1980, the musical 'Maggie', also at the Shaftesbury Theatre in 1978 and Charley's Aunt at the Aldwych Theatre in 1983.

+Activism

+McRoberts had been an active supporter of Scottish Friends of the Earth's Fight the Fumes campaign.

 Personal life

-She had been an active supporter of Scottish Friends of the Earth's Fight the Fumes campaign.
 She was married to actor David Robb.